 When Naomi heard that Boaz was the landowner of the property Ruth was receiving provisions from and noticed the extreme abundance she was bringing home, she developed a plan.

 One night, late into the harvest season, Ruth was to go and lay down at the feet of Boaz, removing the covering off of his feet.
 This act would ensure Boaz’s responsibility to provide for Ruth as a “kinsman-redeemer” if there were no other next of kin who would consent to do so.

 When Boaz awoke and found Ruth, he was moved with compassion.
 He promised to care for her if the nearest next-of-kin would not.
 Even though she was a gentile woman, Ruth’s moral character brought her favor in the eyes of Boaz.

 The story goes on to say that the nearest next-of-kin would not care for Ruth, so as Boaz promised, he kept his word and happily married Ruth.
 Because of the marriage, the property that once belonged to Naomi’s family was returned to her.

 Can you see the beautiful picture of restoration within the words of this love story?
 It contains adoption, redemption, sacrifice, and loyalty.
-The restoration was not only for Naomi’s family, but the land was returned to its original owner as well.
+The restoration was not only for Naomi’s family but the land was also returned to its original owner.

 Why is the Book of Ruth Read During Shavuot?